 - Couscous costs less money.

 - Quinoa provides a higher percentage of fiber, protein, vitamins and minerals.

-- Couscous is lower in calories and total fat than quinoa.
+- Couscous is lower in calories and total fat.

 - Quinoa is naturally gluten free and couscous is not.